 Ivan was to play a key part in changing the face of match fishing, embracing new tackle innovations, styles and techniques that were to take both him and his team to greatness.
-The swingtip, target boards, zoomer floats and gozzers were just some of the keys to his success during the 1960’s.
+The swingtip, target boards, zoomer floats and gozzers were just some of the keys to his success during the 1960s.

 Ivan talent-spotted most of his Leicester squad as they were fishing the local Straight or competing on the local canal match scene.
 They were picked up, dusted off and honed by Ivan into extremely good all-round anglers.

-Charismatic Ivan went from strength to strength winning the ‘People’ Championship in 1967 and 1968.
-Then came three Great Ouse Championships in 1970, 1972 and 1973 setting a record weight for the event.
+Charismatic Ivan went from strength to strength, winning the ‘People’ Championship in 1967 and 1968.
+Then came three Great Ouse Championships in 1970, 1972 and 1973, setting a record weight for the event.
 He won the 1970 Welland Championships plus the HAS Fisheries Championships in 1969 and 1971.

-In partnership with Roy Marlow he started a tackle shop business in Tudor Road Leicester.
+In partnership with Roy Marlow he started a tackle shop business in Tudor Road, Leicester.
 As a very popular figure it wasn’t long before Ivan was invited to write a regular weekly column for the Angling Times.

-Suffering heart attacks as he passed 50 he had a heart transplant in 1993 at Papworth Hospital.
+Suffering heart attacks as he passed 50, he had a heart transplant in 1993 at Papworth Hospital.
 Fishing was Ivan’s greatest love and he was not going to give up on it.
 It didn’t take him long to get back to winning matches on commercial fisheries.

-December 5th 2004 marked the passing of angling’s 'People's Champion'.
+December 5th 2004 marked the passing of angling’s 'people's champion'.
 Without doubt the greatest match angler of his generation, an inspiration to all who met him, a brilliant team captain, founder of the 'Likely Lads' and a man whose jovial banter and close rapport with his friends, fans and supportive spectators never waned in almost fifty years at the top.